Managed DDoS Protection with SDN

 How does SDN’s DDoS protection protect your business?

-SDN offers auto mitigation as well as manual.
-With auto mitigation, an attack is stopped automatically with no network technician intervention.
-In both cases, the “bad” traffic is rerouted away from the intended destination while legitimate computer requests go through.
+SDN offers auto mitigation where an attack is stopped automatically with no network technician intervention.
+The “bad” traffic is rerouted away from the intended destination while legitimate computer requests go through.

 The “bad” traffic is rerouted from the intended destination while legitimate computer requests go through.
 Once the attack stops, all traffic is sent to the customer.